-ulong md length Specifies a pointer to the name of the partition. int md incr Specifies the start offset into the partition. ulong md size Specifies the number of bytes to be read.

-char md data Specifies a pointer to the user buffer for data to write.
+ulong \md length Specifies a pointer to the name of the partition. int md incr Specifies the start offset into the partition.
+Specifies the number of bytes to be read. ulong md size char \md data Specifies a pointer to the user buffer for data to write.

-int md sla Not used.
+Not used. int md sla